drdo/xmobar/readme.md

       to set this option to `False` so that it behaves as a docked application.
 Defaults to `True`.

-`pickBroadest`
+`displayChoice`
-:     When multiple displays are available, xmobar will choose by default
+:     Choice of display for xmobar to place itself.
-      the first one to place itself.
-With this flag set to `True` (the default is `False`) it will choose the broadest one instead.
+      Can be Narrowest, Widest, or Index <Natural>.
+The default is Index 0.

 `persistent`
 :     When True the window status is fixed i.e. hiding or revealing is not